Castles and dragons, dungeons and ice cream.

 Warwick Castle Tickets and Opening Times

-The castle is opened every day from 10am.
-It closes at 5 pm during the winter, or 6pm in the summer, and there’s a list of events through out the day.
-See the Warwick Castle web site for details of what’s on.
+The castle is open every day from 10 am.
+It closes at 5 pm during the winter or 6 pm in the summer, and there's a list of events throughout the day.